 As a homeowner who chooses the DIY painting of their residential home, you will not need a permit.
 However, if you hire a contractor, you may have to pay for it.
 Depending on where you live, you will pay 1% of the project cost for your permit.

 When you DIY, the only cost you incur is the purchase of paint, paintbrushes, and the time you will take to finish the job.

 A lead-based paint disclosure is a federal and California legal requirement when selling or renting property built before 1978.

-Before selling a house, sellers must inform their prospective clients’ presence of lead-based paint in the.
+Before selling a house, sellers must inform their prospective clients’ presence of lead-based paint in the building.
 Additionally, sales contracts must include the lead paint disclosure.

 Landlords must also include the disclosure in the rent leases.

 Lead is harmful to human beings.
 It gets into the body through breathing in or swallowing lead dust from chipped paint.
 It causes neurological and nervous disorders in children under six years.